Scalloped Hammerhead Shark (Sphyrna lewini)

 - targeted fisheries, shark fin trade

 This species is highly desired for the shark fin trade because of its fin size and high fin ray count.
 They are caught in a variety of fisheries including artisanal and small-scale commercial fisheries, bottom longlines as well as offshore pelagic longlines, gillnets, etc. They are valuable in the international fin and are often used to make shark fin soup.
-Compilation of market prices from auction records indicates an average, wholesale, unprocessed fin market value of US $50-100/lb.
+Compilation of market prices from auction records indicates an average, wholesale, unprocessed fin market value of about $50-100 per pound.

 On August 14, 2011, we received a petition from WildEarth Guardians and Friends of Animals to list the scalloped hammerhead shark (Sphyrna lewini) as threatened or endangered under the ESA throughout its entire range, or, as an alternative, to delineate the species into DPSs.
-On November 28, 2011, we published a notice that listing of scalloped hammerhead sharks may be warranted, and we commenced a status review.
-The proposed rule to list and status review published in April 2013.
+On November 28, 2011, we published a notice that listing may be warranted, and we commenced a status review.
+We published the proposed rule to list and status review in April 2013.

 |Scalloped Hammerhead Shark Status Review Report||04/2013|